 For an overview of the article series, see this post:

-- WordPress began as a blogging tool in 2003.
+- WordPress started in 2003.

 - 23 out of every hundred new domains registered in the U.S. are for a new WordPress website.

 - There are over sixty million installations of WordPress worldwide.
 This number increases every day.